ryanallen/articles/markdown/UXPin/app-design-process.md

 ---
 #Defining User Needs
-1st step is defining the problem.
-2nd step is defining what the users need to solve the problem.
+As you may have read in the last section, the first step in the app UX design process is defining the problem.
+The second step is defining what the users need to solve that problem.

 Example: